Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 ### Choosing your protein intake

-There are two factors in determining your dietary makeup:
+There are two factors in determining your dietary makeup for the sake of muscle development:

 - Caloric intake
 - Protein intake